Erscheinung/Pratilipi-Assignment/README.md

 Link: https://murmuring-oasis-58266.herokuapp.com/

-[Some errors faced due to which the DB has been kept local, which may cause problems during authentication on the link provided]
+[Some errors faced due to which the currentViewers count and totalViews count aren't updating]

-In any case, the interim logic for displaying viewCount and liveViewers:
+In any case, the logic (that almost works lol) for updating viewCount and liveViewers :

 ```
+//SHOW ROUTE - shows more info about one story
 app.get("/stories/:id",isLoggedIn,function(req,res){
     //find the story with provided ID
     Story.findById(req.params.id).exec(function(err,foundStory){